jaceanderson120/SlideSmart/README.md

 When you run the command `vercel`, it will create a preview build with the development environment variables, regardless of the branch you are on, but it will not appear on production.

-When you run the command `vercel --prod`, it will automatically create and push a build to production, regardless of the branch you are on, so **be careful**.
+When you run the command `vercel --prod`, it will automatically create and push a build to production regardless of the branch you are on, meaning that the current branch will become what is seen on the production website, so **be careful**.

 The table below summarizes that: